oceanhackweek/oceanhackweek.github.io/_pages/01-applicants.md

 We welcome participants from all career stages.
 We strongly encourage applications from graduate students, postdocs and early career researchers.
 There are different ways to contribute to the event: by pitching a project, by your knowledge of data sets, by your computational skills, by your project management skills.
 We want you to grow/learn during the event!
 We expect all participants to be engaged in the team projects and focus during the week.
 If in doubt, simply apply and explain your motivation for participation.

 **Q: I am proficient in Matlab / R / other languages but have not used Python.
 It has been on my list to learn.
-How can I make my application stronger?**
+How can I make my application be stronger?**

 We want to build an inclusive Oceanography community regardless of people’s language of choice and programming level.
 Since the event is only one week long, the tutorials will be presented in one language (Python), and participants will benefit the most if they have basic familiarity with this language.
 We expect that you have gone through the [Software Carpentry Python tutorial](http://swcarpentry.github.io/python-novice-gapminder) to get familiar with the syntax in advance of the program.
 The more experience you can obtain before the beginning of the program, the easier it will be to follow the tutorials and contribute to the projects.